NEIVA-BB-Emissions-Inventory/NEIVAv1.0/README.md

 ### Citation
 * NEIVA is documented in: [NEIVAv1.0: Next-generation Emissions InVentory expansion of Akagi et al. version 1.0](https://gmd.copernicus.org/articles/17/7679/2024/).
 We ask that if you use this inventory, you cite this paper.
-* If you would like, we encourage you to add any papers citing (link) to our NEIVA papers list.
+* If you would like, we encourage you to add any papers citing to our NEIVA papers list.
  [NEIVA papers list](https://docs.google.com/spreadsheets/d/1uXLA59hYS1TJNgUj3USroiDX7IaCfrBNx_SZjSJkd6Q/edit#gid=0)

 ## Organization of the repository